allenc125789/Homelab/README.md

 **Description**

 As a part of my homelab, for the documentation I want to upload it to github for future reproduction, organization and planning.
-This space will be used to outline the various aspects of my project which utilizes many Open Source solutions to create a secure, lightweight (and very cost effective!) user space.
-This project introduced me into a lot of new tools, and getting a deeper understanding of Networking services and their coexisting nature within the OSI Model.
+I've outlined the various aspects of my project which utilizes many Open Source solutions to create a secure, lightweight (*and very cost effective!*) user space.
+This project introduced me to a lot of new tools and getting a deeper understanding of networking services and their coexisting nature within the OSI Model.
 I just recently finished utilizing my central server to near 100% of it's resources, and near ready to start planning an upgrade on my infrastructure.
 This Repo will contain:

 [1.
 What I Have.](https://github.com/allenc125789/Homelab/blob/main/README.md#awhat-i-have)